gcallah/BookReviews/goodspeed.md

 the third week of March," are often impossible, and we must be satisfied with *pattern predictions*.)

-G then makes an analogy between these distinct theories which he has erroneously lumped together with Oscar Wilde's story *The Picture of Dorian Gray*.
+Goodspeed then makes an analogy between these distinct theories which he has erroneously lumped together with Oscar Wilde's story *The Picture of Dorian Gray*.
 This allows him to use some very lurid imagery to mock these theories; however, since his entire characterization of ABC and mania theory as